Bootstrap Arch Linux by chroot

 Note: strace is a useful debug tool, it allow to trace what do a binary at runing time

-pacman -S geany-plugins
+pacman -S --needed geany-plugins

 yay -S sokol-git